Volunteering in Tanzania

 Projects are located in Moshi (near Kilimanjaro), Tanga, and just outside Serengeti National Park.
 These locations were chosen because they represent the crossroads of current poverty and future opportunities.

 Our local partner’s vision is a world in which people and wildlife live together sustainably.
 Tanzania is one of the most incredible places on Earth in terms of wildlife.
 Per Wikipedia, “Wildlife resources of Tanzania are described as “without parallel in Africa” and “the prime game viewing country”.”
 This is evident in that nearly 40% of the country’s total area is reserved for national parks, game reserves, and conservation areas.

-Volunteer coaches can change the lives of disadvantaged children through sports coaching and helping out in their local communities.
+Volunteers can change the lives of disadvantaged children through sports coaching and helping out in their local communities.
 This project will change your life as you inspire young children through Africa’s most common sporting activity: football (soccer).
-Volunteers impart their expertise in conditioning, skills development, and game play.
+Volunteer Soccer Coaching in Tanzania gives you the chance to impart your expertise in conditioning, skills development, and game play.